Kennel Club of India: History

 There were several established kennel clubs in India during the British colonial period from 1857 to 1947, including in Hyderabad, Ootacamund, Mysore, and Calcutta.
 These clubs followed procedures followed in kennel clubs in the United Kingdom.

-It was much after independence that the idea for a centralized structure for all these kennel clubs across the country was conceived.
-The Kennel Club of India was established in 1978.
+In 1896, the North Indian Kennel Association was formed.
+It was a precursor to the Kennel Club of India.
+It held its first dog show in Lahore in 1896.

 Today

-The Kennel Club of India is the leading authority on registration on purebreds and maintains the only recognized registry.
-It issues Pedigrees for purebreds and litters.
+The Kennel Club of India is the leading private society on registration on purebreds and maintains the recognized registry.
+It issues pedigrees for purebreds and litters.
 It hosts annual shows across the country and awards championships to various breeds of dogs.

 The 2019 chairman of KCI is Mr. S. Pathy who has shown and bred dogs for over forty years under the kennel name "Sans Craintes" (meaning "without fear" in French).
 Pathy is also a member of the Singapore Kennel Club and an all-breeds judge.
 He has bred a few "Dog of the Year" winners and bred Dobermans, Labradors, Siberian Huskies and other breeds.
 C.V.
 Sudarsan, an expert on whippets is the secretary.